Scam-Likely, Spam Risk, Fraud Risk, Potential Fraud, Potential Spam

-For any call center making outbound calls, there’s one thing we know for certain: It’s getting harder to reach potential customers.
+Pick a warning… For any business with contact center agents trying to reach leads, there’s one thing we know for certain: It’s getting harder to connect with potential customers.

 Simply put, sales and lead generations teams that want to stay competitive will be: